agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 ---

-### 3.2.4 Robustness against Departures from Independence
 ### 3.2.4.1 Cluster effects and Serial effects (2-3)

 > Cluster effect occurs sometimes when the data have been collected in
 > sub groups.
-For example, 50 experimental anmals may have been
+For example, 50 experimental animals may have been
 > collected from 10 litters.

-I don't know what this effect means or what is the impact.
+I don't know what this effect means or what the impact is.

 *no-example*